Skip to main content

 Here are some of our favorite spring cleaning tips for getting those often-forgotten about places squeaky clean.

-1. Air vents/grills
+1. Air vents/registers

 3. Under the stove